ALoafOfDvDs/OSP_discord_bot/README.md

 ### sheetinteraction.js
 This module is used to interact with a google sheet.
 The interactions with the google sheet are currently hardcoded so it interacts with a particular sheet.
 This is necessary to allow the "/report" command to work fully, as it relies on a google sheet as a database to store and track specific data.

+### messagehandler.js
+This module is used to handle any direct interactions with a message.
+This means deleting or editing a message is handled by this module.

 ### slashcommandhandler.js
 This module is unnecessary and will be removed.